github/docs/content/code-security/secret-scanning/working-with-secret-scanning-and-push-protection/working-with-push-protection-from-the-command-line.md

 {% data reusables.secret-scanning.push-protection-allow-email %}

-{% ifversion push-protection-delegated-bypass %}

 If you don't see the option to bypass the block, the repository administrator or organization owner has configured tighter controls around push protection.
 Instead, you should remove the secret from the commit, or submit a request for "bypass privileges" in order to push the blocked secret.
-For more information, see "[Requesting bypass privileges when working from the command line](#requesting-bypass-privileges-when-working-from-the-command-line)."
+For more information, see "[Requesting bypass privileges when working from the command line](/enterprise-cloud@latest/code-security/secret-scanning/working-with-secret-scanning-and-push-protection/working-with-push-protection-from-the-command-line#requesting-bypass-privileges-when-working-from-the-command-line)" in the {% data variables.product.prodname_ghe_cloud %} documentation.

-{% endif %}

 {% data reusables.secret-scanning.push-protection-visit-URL %}
 {% data reusables.secret-scanning.push-protection-choose-allow-secret-options %}